Louise Harnby | Crime Fiction and Thriller Editor

 There’s a question!
 My advice is that you explain what you want rather than worrying too much about what it’s called.
 This is because different editors define their services in different ways.
 So what should you do?

-• Take a look at the PDF below to get a broad sense of which type of editing might be most relevant for you.
+• Take a look at this webinar and booklet to get a broad sense of which type of editing might be most relevant for you.

 • Cross-reference that information with what you find on editors’ websites.
 If after that you’re still not sure what you need, prepare a couple of sample chapters that you can send with a request to quote.
 That way, your editors can advise you on what they think needs doing and whether they have the requisite skills.